 Southern Resident Killer Whales

 Our Southern Resident Killer Whales have a 49% chance of extinction in the next 100 years, and the Galiano Conservancy is taking action!
 Our new project focuses on the Southern Resident Killer Whales (Orcinus orca) and other at risk Cetaceans (whales, dolphins & porpoises).
+For quick facts about our Southern Resident Killer Whales, click the PDF link below.

 Orcas or Killer Whales?

-What are Southern Resident Orcas?
+Southern vs. Northern Resident Orcas?

 Why are we concerned about the future of these whales?